-Why use natural rubber and have you ever wondered where our rubber comes from?
+Why did we use 100% natural rubber for our yoga mats, and have you ever wondered where our rubber comes from?

 Actually it’s a question we get asked A LOT, which shows just how much you all care, which is wonderful and we want you to know all our processes.

 Firstly, Natural Rubber is just that… all Natural and grown by the miracle of Mother Earth, an elasticated gift!
 So don’t buy plastic, when you can buy naturally, non toxic.
 It all starts with a specific type of tree and our plantation trees look so beautiful, we just had to share some photos!
 If any of you have travelled through SE Asia, you most certainly would have come across a natural rubber tree and maybe even seen a tapping demonstration...

 That natural rubber tree, or ‘Cao Su’ in Vietnamese is carefully harvested over years in the Central Highlands of Vietnam in our sourced plantation and that’s where our production journey starts.
 The farm is operated by about ten employees, and a few others to watch over the place.

 Cao Su ‘Hevea Brasiliensis’ Trees in our plantation.

 Vietnam, which is currently the third biggest natural rubber exporter in the world have been planting Hevea Brasiliensis in the country over 116 years and its industry has a long history of development for over 85 years!
 They know their rubber trees!
 Our plantation is run by a larger group called